 The annual Conference provides a forum for sharing and discussing innovative research addressing some of the most challenging issues of social justice in both contemporary and historical contexts.
 (Both quantitative and qualitative research are featured—and there have been some excellent and powerful presentations of analyses that weren’t original planned as a ‘research project’.)

 SRSJ provides important opportunities for students from campuses across the Lehigh Valley to come together in critical conversations about the social justice issues that matter to them most.
-To give you an idea of the diversity of the students’ work, here’s the program from SRSJ 2012.

 We encourage collaborative exploration among students, faculty, and community members of the role of academic research and creative work in the creation of more just and human societies.